I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 If I scan to the last field of the web form “Annual Increase in value” I am already lost.

-The label says “value” but the field shows the percentage, as a human, 1’000 US dollars is a value for me, I’m struggling to perceive that 1.15% is a value.
+The label says “value,” but the field shows the percentage.
+As a human, 1000 US dollars is a value for me, so I’m struggling to perceive that 1.15% is a value.

 On the right side, after the chart is shown, the figures on the top are completely unfamiliar to me.

-I can figure out what is the difference between “value of your investment after 5 years” and what is “value of your investment after saving account interest” but I am completely lost when it comes to understanding “value after inflation“, two different values with the same labels.
+I can figure out the difference between “value of your investment after 5 years” and “value of your investment after savings account interest,” but I am completely lost when it comes to understanding “value after inflation,” two different values with the same labels.

 My gut feeling is that the most important value is CHF 2’597 just because of the size of the text but the rest of the figures are just confusing me.